 Category Archives: Moultrie GA

 Ask anyone in Moultrie about the “elephant” and they’ll gladly direct you to the Pleasant Grove Primitive Baptist Church , where you’ll find the final resting place of William F. Duggan, Sr. (18 January 1899-22 December 1950).
-Locals contend that this is the most famous landmark in Colquitt County and since it’s thought to be the only elephant tombstone in the world, the distinction seems appropriate.
+Locals contend that this is the most famous landmark in Colquitt County and since it’s thought to be the only life-sized elephant tombstone in the world, the distinction seems appropriate.
 The life-size sculpture depicts Nancy, a baby elephant owned by Duggan, who had just bought a circus at the time of his death.
 As a boy, Duggan worked with elephants in various circuses and always favored them.
 His son had this sculpture commissioned after his death.
 Athens-based photographer Dagmar Nelson shares a bit more of the history here.